-UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage Core D Value D Elite D Services that are covered for you What you must pay when you get these service What you must pay when you get these services What you must pay when you get these services Outpatient substance abuse services Covered services include: \$25 copayment for eac h Medicare-covered indivi visit dual or group therapy Substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare- qualified mental health care professional as allowed under applicable state laws.

-UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage UW Health IL Quartz Medicare Advantage Core D Value D Elite D Services that are covered for you What you must pay when you get these service What you must pay when you get these services What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers \$255 copayment for each Medicare-covered ambulatory surgical center visit \$200 copayment for each Medicare-covered ambulatory surgical center visit \$150 copayment for each Medicare- covered ambulatory surgical center visit Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service Outpatient substance abuse services Covered services include: Substance abuse services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$20 copayment for each Medicare-covered individual or group therapy visit. \$20 copayment for each Medicare-covered individual or group therapy visit. \$20 copayment for each Medicare- covered individual or group therapy visit.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$255 copayment for each Medicare-covered outpatient surgery procedure There is no coinsurance or copayment for Medicare-covered minor surgeries. \$200 copayment for each Medicare-covered outpatient surgery procedure There is no coinsurance or copayment for Medicare-covered minor surgeries \$150 copayment for each Medicare- covered outpatient surgery procedure There is no coinsurance or copayment for Medicare-covered minor surgeries minor surgeries. minor surgeries.
+Even if you stay in the Ambulatory surgical center \$285 copayment for each Medicare-covered ambulatory surgical center visit.
+Ambulatory surgical center \$250 copayment for each Medicare-covered ambulatory surgical center visit.
+Ambulatory surgical center \$200 copayment for each Medicare- covered ambulatory surgical center visit.

-Services that are covered for you UW Health IL Quartz UW Health IL Quartz UW Health IL Quartz Medicare Advantage Medicare Advantage Medicare Advantage Core D Value D Elite D What you must pay What you must pay What you must pay when you get these when you get these when you get these service services services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Some examples of minor surgeries are joint injections (i.e., knee, hip, elbow) or skin biopsies (i.e., removing suspicious growths or moles).For each Medicare covered item: X-ray: \$25 copayment Therapeutic Radiology: \$60 copayment Diagnostic Radiology: \$175 copayment Some examples of minor surgeries are joint injections (i.e., knee, hip, elbow) or skin biopsies (i.e., removing suspicious growths or moles).For each Medicare covered item: X-ray: \$15 copayment Therapeutic Radiology: \$60 copayment Diagnostic Radiology: \$125 copayment Some examples of minor surgeries are joint injections (i.e., knee, hip, elbow) or skin biopsies (i.e., removing suspicious growths or moles) For each Medicare covered item: X-ray: \$10 copayment Therapeutic Radiology: \$60 copayment Diagnostic Radiology: \$100 copayment Outpatient Supplies: Outpatient Supplies: Outpatient Supplies: 20% coinsurance 20% coinsurance 20% coinsurance
+Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service hospital overnight, you might still be considered an "outpatient."
+Outpatient hospital There is a \$285 copayment for each Medicare-covered outpatient surgery procedure.
+There is a \$0 copayment for Medicare-covered minor surgeries.
+Some examples of minor surgeries are: Joint injections (i.e., knee, hip, elbow) Skin biopsies (i.e., removing suspicious growths or moles) Outpatient hospital There is a \$250 copayment for each Medicare-covered outpatient surgery procedure.
+There is a \$0 copayment for Medicare-covered minor surgeries.
+Some examples of minor surgeries are: Joint injections (i.e., knee, hip, elbow) Skin biopsies (i.e., removing suspicious growths or moles) Outpatient hospital There is a \$200 copayment for each Medicare-covered outpatient surgery procedure.
+There is a \$0 copayment for Medicare-covered minor surgeries.
+Some examples of minor surgeries are: Joint injections (i.e., knee, hip, elbow) Skin biopsies (i.e., removing suspicious growths or moles)